Zerobeings/learn/README.md

 >
 > Mint a Zero Being [mint.zerobeings.xyz](https://mint.zerobeings.xyz) for the full gm ☕️ experience or login as a guest to access Market gm ☕️ only.
 >
-> You can also experience all of Zerb gm with a tinydinos NFT or a FreshFrogsNFT!!!
+> You can also experience all of Zerb gm with a tinydinos NFT!!!
 >

 Market gm is an NFT gated marketplace.
 Wallet authorization is accomplished with [PrivateParty](https://privateparty.dev).